Cottage Cheese Chocolate Mousse (Ready in Minutes)

 Nutrition Snapshot

-If you’re all about high-protein desserts, you have to try my Cottage Cheese Chocolate Pudding—another creamy, protein-packed treat—or my all-time favorite High Protein Strawberry Cheesecake.
-Both are just as satisfying and a great way to sneak in extra protein while enjoying something sweet!
+If you’re all about high-protein desserts, you have to try my Cottage Cheese Chocolate Pudding, another creamy, protein-packed treat, or my all-time favorite High Protein Strawberry Cheesecake.
+If you love something sweet to sip on, try my High Protein Hot Chocolate.

 How to make cottage cheese chocolate mousse